shautvast/crudlang/README.md

 * compiler first creates an AST and then compiles to bytecode (no file format yet)
 * uses a stack-based virtual machine

-## Current status: infancy
+## Current status: toddler stage
-* compiler and runtime are still limited but working
+* compiler and runtime are limited but working
+  * next big thing: control flow: branch jumps and loops
+* built on a solid foundation: [axum](https://github.com/tokio-rs/axum)
 * supports:
   * basic types:
     * 32/64 bit integers, signed and unsigned
     * 32/64 bit floats
-    * strings
-    * bools
-    * chars
+    * strings, bools, chars
     * lists and maps (as literals)
+    * still todo: dates, uuids, enums, objects
-  * type checking and type inference (although it needs more testing)
+  * type checking and type inference
-  * arithmetic expressions
+  * arithmetic expressions (all you'd expect including bitwise ops)
   * function declaration and calling
   * indenting like python (for now just 1 level, but both tabs or double spaces)
   * strict typing like in rust (no implicit numeric conversions)
   * basic set of operators, including logical and/or and bitwise operations
 * automatic injection of uri, query parameters and headers
-  * if you declare them they will be available in the function body
+  * if you declare them they will be available in the function body.
-  * example:
+For example:
 ```html
 fn get(path: string, headers: map, query: map) -> string:
     "hello" + path